-^{}The 275-foot height limit shall apply only in that area to thewest of the area with the 115-foot height limit and a line drawn parallel to and 300 feet west of the westerly sideline of Rutherford Avenue. and to the south of a line drawn parallel to and 400 feet south of the southerly sideline of Cambridge Street and only in those PDA areas that contain two or more buildings as more particularly described in the approved PDA Master Plan and/or Development Plan, as applicable.
+\\The 135275-foot height limit shall apply only in theat area to the that is: (a) west of the area where with the 115-foot height limit applies, and (b) directly east a line drawn parallel to and 300 feet west of the westerly sideline of Rutherford Avenue. and to the south of a line drawn parallel to and 400 feet south of the southerly sideline of Cambridge Street and only in those PDA areas that contain two or more buildings as more particularly described in the approved PDA Master Plan and/or Development Plan, as applicable.
 Notwithstanding the height limit of 275 feet, the last habitable floor shall not exceed a Building Height of 250 feet.

-^{} The 150-foot height limit shall apply only in the area that is west of a line drawn parallel to and 200 feet west of Rutherford Avenue.
+The 150-foot height limit shall apply only in the area that is west of a line drawn parallel to and 200 feet west of Rutherford Avenue.

-^{} The 280-foot height limit shall apply only in the area that is west of a line drawn parallel to and 400 feet west of Rutherford Avenue.
+The 280-foot height limit shall apply only in the area that is west of a line drawn parallel to and 400 feet west of Rutherford Avenue.